This transition guide explains important points to consider if you are considering using distributed tracing.

 - If an application is fairly standalone and not often used in context with other services, you may decide not to enable distributed tracing for it.

 - For larger monolithic applications that will have many sub-process spans per trace, limits on trace reporting may mean that you see fewer traces than you expect.
-This can be remediated by using agent instrumentation to disable the reporting of data you view as unimportant.
+This can be addressed by using agent instrumentation to disable the reporting of unimportant data.

 Enable distributed tracing